lynnfaraday/aresmush.com/tutorials/code/create-plugin/set-ability-cmd.md

          end
       end

+{% tip %}
-{% include tip.html content="We use titlecase for the target name so it'll be pretty when we display it later.
+We use titlecase for the target name so it'll be pretty when we display it later.
 Titlecase is also important for the ability name, so it's always consistent.
 You don't want someone to have one rating in Guns and another in GUNS.
-We use downcase for the die step because 'd2' is a more standard way of writing it than 'D2'." %}
+We use downcase for the die step because 'd2' is a more standard way of writing it than 'D2'.
+{% endtip %}

 ## Error Checking